Lapin0t/phd-manuscript/main/02_games.typ

   the same.

-  For the curious reader, in case the active and passive positions differ, we can devise the following "parallel" sum, where the server is restricted to respond in the game that the client chose.
+  For the curious reader, in case the active and passive positions differ, we can devise the following "parallel" sum $de(⅋^"G")$, where the server is restricted to respond in the game that the client chose.

   #let psumh = $de(cbin(⅋^"h"))$